Glossary

 Homestead Exemption

 In a number of provinces, a so-called homestead (the primary residence of a decedent) can be exempted from the normal probate process, with special privileges granted to a surviving spouse and/or children.
-See Family Entitlements for details on a province-specific basis.
+See province-specific Family Entitlements.

 Holographic Will